 The restaurants in this area are particularly impressive, and you can even do food tours of the market.
 Or just head straight to Seven Lives which is truly heavenly and super affordable, making it a haven for hungry students.

 New Toronto is found on the shores of the lake just to the west of downtown Toronto.
 It’s close to Humber College, so there are plenty of students in the area.
 It’s got good public transport connections and has plenty of parks and outdoor space.

 Just don’t mistake it for the area next to the other Humber College campus of the University of Guelph-Humber next to Smithfield.
-Smithfield does have a large student population but is generally considered more unsafe at night than other areas.
+Smithfield does have a large student population but is generally considered more unsafe at night than in other areas.

-It’s slightly quieter than Toronto but still has decent nightlife and plenty of shops and bars and restaurants.
+It’s slightly quieter than Toronto but still has decent nightlife and plenty of shops and bars, and restaurants.
 In particular, the area of Morningside is excellent if you want lots of parks and outdoor space.

 Public transport here can be a pain, but the payoff is that it’s super quiet and feels like a rural town; it’s cheap too!